ndlib/marble-user-content/README.md

 ## Installation

-Perform a yarn intallation in the main project directory and also in the `src` directory.
+Perform a yarn installation in the main project directory and also in the `src` directory.

 ```
 yarn
 cd src